-The refrigerators compressor system, which forces the coolant through the coil system, is driven by a capacitor-type motor.
+Your compressor’s system; which forces the coolant through the coil system, is driven by a capacitor-type motor.
 Other basic parts of the cooling/defrosting system include switches, thermostats, heaters, condensers, and fans.
-A do-it-yourselfer can test and replace many of these refrigerator components but they must exercise caution to avoid injury or further damage to the refrigerator.

 Common Causes for Refrigerators to Fail

-The most common cause of refrigeration problems is failure to clean the condenser.
-This component must be able to vent heat into the ambient air around the refrigerator or freezer.
-If it is clogged with house dust or animal fur for example, it will reduce the efficiency of the unit at best and at worst cause components to overheat and perhaps be damaged beyond repair.
-Your owners manual probably recommends cleaning the condenser on a regular basis.
+The most common cause of refrigerator breakdown is a failure to keep the condenser clean.
+This component must be able to vent heat into the ambient air around the unit.
+If it is clogged with house dust or animal fur, for example, it will reduce the efficiency of the unit at best and at worst cause components to overheat and perhaps be damaged beyond repair.
+Your owner’s manual probably recommends cleaning the condenser on a regular basis.
 Is the door closing properly?
 If not it can cause the interior light to stay on and that will affect cooling.
 A defective door switch can do the same thing.
 Here is a way to test the door seal.
 Open the door and place a piece of paper between the seal and the body of the box, then close the door.
-Is the paper easy to pull out or does it fall out on it’s own?
-If so you may have a sealing problem.
+Is the paper easy to pull out or does it fall out on its own?
+If so, you may have a sealing problem.
 Another sure sign of this is frost around the area where the door seals.
 That indicates warm air is getting into the box and when it mixes with the cold are it forms frost.
 You can also make sure nothing in the box is obstructing it from closing completely.